pryv/service-core/README.md

 See individual component READMEs for instructions.

+### Transpile Flowtype into pure JS

+- `npm run release` strips the `source` code from Flowtype and outputs in `components`
+- `npm run watch` starts a watcher that runs Flow check on `source files` and outputs the pure JS files in `components`

 ### Quick, run the servers

+To run the servers, the source code needs to be transpiled from Flowtype to pure JS.

 `npm run all` runs everything in a single console with `development` settings.
 To run processes individually: